P0103 purpose code: Complete guide to advance export payments India

 FEMA violation flags Repeated wrong codes signal poor compliance.
 RBI monitoring systems flag your account for closer scrutiny.

-Impact: Future transactions face more verification steps, slowing all payments.
+Impact: Future transactions will require additional verification steps, slowing all payments.

-Incorrect BoP reporting Your transaction gets mis-categorized in India's Balance of Payments statistics.
+Incorrect BoP is mis-categorised in India's Balance of Payments statistics.
 While this doesn't directly harm you, it violates reporting requirements.

 Impact: Regulatory audit trail shows inconsistencies.